Form: A succulent treated as a shrub.

 Bloom: Mid-spring to fall.

-Fruit: Round seed capsule with flat, black seeds.
+Fruit: A round seed capsule containing flat, black seeds.

 Stems: No thorns or spines.

-Wildlife: Flowers attract hummingbirds and foraging deer.
-Leaves are
+Wildlife: The flowers attract hummingbirds and foraging deer.
+The leaves are resistant to deer

 Origin: Native to Texas and northern Mexico.